tldr-pages/tldr/README.md

 - Translating pages into different languages.

-All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted in pull requests here using git on the command-line or using the GitHub web interface
+All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.